rozdakin/crest_feather_vibes/README.md

 # crest_feather_vibes
-Vibrational properties of crest plumage

-The goal is to see how the vibrational properties of feather crests as potential mechanosensory structures correspond to avian social displays.
+This project investigates the potential sensory function of feather crests.
+The goal is to understand how the vibrational properties of feather crests correspond to avian social displays.